zblanco/runic/README.md

 - `Workflow.apply_runnable/2` - Applies a completed runnable back to the workflow
 - `Invokable.execute/2` - Executes a runnable in isolation (no workflow access)

-This top level module provides high level functions and macros for building Runic Components such as Steps, Rules, Workflows, and Accumulators.
+In summary, the `Runic` module provides high level functions and macros for building Runic Components such as Steps, Rules, Workflows, and Accumulators.

+The `Runic.Workflow` module is for connecting components together and running them with inputs.

-Runic was designed to be used with custom process topologies and/or libraries such as GenStage, Broadway, and Flow.
+Runic was designed to be used with custom process topologies and/or libraries such as GenStage, Broadway, and Flow without coupling you to one runtime model or a limited set of adapters.

 Runic is meant for dynamic runtime modification of a workflow where you might want to compose pieces of a workflow together at runtime.